 Want to know the best part about this outfit idea?
 You probably have everything you need at home.
 Here’s how to wear denim on denim with ease.
 Pull your tried and true denim jacket from your closet along with your favorite jeans.
 Opt for bootcut or wide-leg silhouettes for a full 70s effect and layer with a striped tee in nostalgic shades—think sepia tones.
 Throw up a peace sign to your friends as they come over for your next game night.
 Be sure to add Sorry!, Monopoly and Battleship to your repertoire of retro board games.

 Are you a hippie at heart or seeking new styles to liberate your wardrobe from the status quo?
-We’re happy to match you with a stylist to help fulfill your groovy dreams.
+Take your style quiz, order a Fix and ask your stylist for 70s-inspired clothes to help fulfill your groovy dreams.
+You’ll receive five far-out items to try on at-home.
+Don’t forget, shipping and returns are always free.